-This month’s Music Book Review is one aimed squarely at very young children whose parents want to introduce them to the names of musical instruments.
+This month’s Music Book Review is one aimed squarely at very young children whose parents want to introduce them to the names of musical instruments, I Spy Musical Instruments.
 The blurb on the back of the book says that it contains 20 puzzles with over 100 cool illustrations from A-Z.

 I am not entirely sure what I expected when I bought this book- a lockdown purchase over the internet, so I didn’t look through it before I bought it – but I am not convinced that this was it.